Goethe-Institut: Organization

-The Goethe-Institut is mainly financed by the national government of Germany, and has around 1,000 employees and an overall budget of approximately 366 million euros at its disposal, more than half of which is generated from language course tuition and examination fees.
-The Goethe-Institut offers scholarships, including tuition waiver, to students from foreign countries, who want to become teachers of German.
-One of the selection criteria for these scholarships is social or financial need.
+The Goethe-Institut is mainly financed by the federal government of Germany, and has around 1,000 employees and an overall budget of approximately 366 million euros, more than half of which is generated from tuition and examination fees.
+The institute offers training courses and scholarships, including tuition waivers, to students from foreign countries, who are or want to become teachers of German as a foreign language.